-There is no restriction against an employer or employee cleaning and disinfection their own facility with Xtreme Prevention Treatment Compound, however there are certain regulatory requirements that must be met in order to be in compliance with OSHA and EPA regulations.
+There is no restriction against an employer or employee cleaning and disinfection their own facility with XP's Xtreme Treatment Compound, however there are certain regulatory requirements that must be met in order to be in compliance with CDC guidelines and OSHA regulations.

 OSHA’s Personal Protective Equipment (PPE) standards (29 CFR 1910 Subpart I), require training when using gloves, eye and face protection, and respiratory protection.

-The only PPE recommended by Xtreme Prevention during fogging is Safety Glasses/Eye Protection, although, gloves and a face mask are always a good idea and may be required by the CDC, OSHA, your local health department or your organization.
+The only PPE recommended by Xtreme Prevention during fogging with our treatment compound is safety glasses/eye protection, although, gloves and a face mask are always a good idea and best practice, and may be required by the CDC, OSHA, labels and instructions on products, your local health department or your organization.